VoltCruelerz/OwlMarble-Magic/feats/feats.md

 - Increase your Strength, Constitution, or Charisma by 1, to a maximum of 20.
 - The range of your darkvision increases by 60 feet.
 - You can see 10 feet into magical darkness.

+## Rancor Pact [New]

+You've made a bargain with a being that's better not spoken of.
+You gain the following "benefits."

+- Your natural life expectancy is decreased by 20%.
+- You only require 2 failed death saves to die, but critical hits and critical failures do not count as 2 failures.
+- When you deal damage on your turn to a threatening creature (CR > 0), you drain the target's vitality.
+  - If the target is bloodied, you heal equal to your proficiency bonus or the damage dealt, whichever is lower.
+  - If the target is not bloodied, you deal bonus necrotic damage equal to your proficiency bonus or the damage dealt, whichever is lower.
+  - If the triggering damage affects multiple creatures, the target of this feat is the creature with the fewest hit points, prioritizing creatures that are bloodied.
+  - The total healing + necrotic damage you apply with this feat on a turn cannot exceed twice your proficiency bonus minus twice your Constitution modifier (minimum 1).

 ## Renowned [New]